RandomStudio/random-studio/src/pages/projects/interactive-retail-fixture-for-tommy-hilfiger.md

 ---
 templateKey: Project
+title: |-
-title: Interactive retail fixture <br> for Tommy Hilfiger
+  Interactive retail fixture

+  for Tommy Hilfiger
 intro: >-
   While the Tommy Hilfiger Kids’ Collection is extensive, it is usually only available in a handful of their stores.
 Without taking up too much floor space